python-geeks/Automation-scripts-docs/docs/index.md

 **How to Contribute 🤔**

-You can contribute by adding new scripts, improving current scripts or Documentation.Here are some Instructions before making a Pull Request
+You can contribute more by adding new scripts, improving current scripts or Documentation.Here are some Instructions before making a Pull Request

 **Here are the steps to Make contribute 👣**